redox-os/book/src/ch02-06-trying-out-redox.md

 Exploring OrbTK
 ---------------

-Click the OrbTK demo app in the menu bar.
+If available, click the OrbTK demo app in the menu bar.
 This will open a graphical user interface that demonstrates the different widgets OrbTK currently supports.

 [HenryTheCat]: https://github.com/HenryTheCat